IGNW/cucm-axl-zeep/README.md

 Nothing, the `--rm` flag will automatically delete the container when it's done running.

 ## Deleting the Image
-Type `docker images` will give you a list of all images Type `docker image rm flask-cucm-zeep` to remove the image created with the build command.
+Type `docker images` will give you a list of all images.

+Type `docker image rm flask-cucm-zeep` to remove the image created with the build command.